Federalist No. 45

 Federalist No. 45, titled "The Alleged Danger From the Powers of the Union to the State Governments Considered", is the 45th out of 85 essays of the Federalist Papers series.
-No. 45 was written by James Madison, but was published under the pseudonym Publius, on January 26, 1788.
+No. 45 was written by James Madison, but was first published by The New York Packet under the pseudonym Publius, on January 26, 1788.
 The main focus of the essay is how the state and federal governments will function within the Union, while keeping the people's happiness in mind.

 Arguments made

 In Federalist 45, Madison argues that the Union as outlined in the Constitution is necessary to the people's happiness and that the balance of power between the states and the national government will support the greatest happiness for the people.
 He argues that the primary purpose of government, and hence of the Constitution, is the people's happiness, and therefore only a government that promotes the people's happiness is legitimate, writing, "Were the plan of the Convention adverse to the public happiness, my voice would be, reject the plan.
 Were the Union itself inconsistent with the public happiness, it would be, abolish the Union".